dderpym/totally-legit-3d/README.md

 Currently, it is able to wireframe render Suzanne (2904 verts) at 600 fps on my Ryzen 7 5825u, reaching upwards of 900 FPS on my friends Apple M3 chip.
 Raster is currently WIP.

+The princeton algs4 library is required to run this code.
+You can find algs4.jar here: https://algs4.cs.princeton.edu/code/

-As this was a school project, I've created this like all other school projects, so build tooling is quite lacking.
+As this was a school project, I've created this similar to the rest of the projects in the same class.
+Thus, the build tooling is quite lacking.
 On Linux, you may run from the project root:

 ```
 cd src